hdzhangUST/hdzhangUST.github.io/_pages/about.md

-I am currently an Assistant Professor in Computer Science and Software Engineering, Shenzhen University, China.
+I am currently an Associate Professor in Computer Science and Software Engineering, Shenzhen University, China.
 I received my Ph.D. degree in Computer Science from  CSE of Hong Kong University of Science and Technology in 2016, supervised by [Prof. Fangzhen Lin](https://www.cse.ust.hk/admin/people/faculty/profile/flin).
 Before that, I received my B.S. in Computer Science from University of Science and Technology of China in 2009.

 Research Interests